-Territories White Paper 'Partnership for Progress and Prosperity.'
+n 1999 the UK Government issued the Overseas Territories White Paper 'Partnership for Progress and Prosperity.'
 This recognised that responsibility for environmental issues in the Overseas Territories rested with the local governments, but that the UK Government had responsibility to support these local efforts.
+This concept was embodied in the Environment Charters; Anguilla's Charter was signed by the UK Minister for the Overseas Territories and by Chief Minister Osbourne Fleming on 26

+Anguilla's beaches, reefs and seagrass beds are important to the world's sea turtles.

-This concept was embodied in the Environment Charters; Ascension's Charter was signed by the UK Minister for the Overseas Territories and by the then Administrator Geoffrey Fairhurst on 26 September 2001 (see centre pages of this brochure).
-The Charter includes guiding principles and a set of mutual commitments by the UK Government and the Government of Ascension Island in respect of integrating environmental conservation into all sectors of policy planning and implementation.
-Ascension's first commitment is to develop a detailed strategy for action to implement the principles of the Charter, and the first commitment of the UK Government is to help build capacity to support integrated environmental management.
-Ascension's capacity to develop such a strategy has grown greatly since the Island acquired its first elected government in 2001, and established a Conservation Centre.
-This forward-looking group has adopted a Protected Areas Ordinance, created Ascension's first national park, Green Mountain, and approved a suite of other proposed protected areas, all of which helps Ascension meet its obligations under the Charter.
+September 2001 (see centre pages of this brochure).
+The Charter includes guiding principles and a set of mutual commitments by the UK Government and the Government of Anguilla in respect of integrating environmental conservation into all sectors of policy planning and implementation.
+Anguilla's first commitment is to develop a detailed strategy for action to implement the principles of the Charter, and the first commitment of the UK Government is to help build capacity to support integrated environmental management.
+The Overseas Territories Environment Programme (see back page) is a key tool in meeting this commitment.